open-energy-transition/Oh-my-Grid/docs/tools.md

 ⚠️ Please use these datasets as hint layers, and check licenses to see how/if you are allowed to use them.
 Do not copy/data from these maps directly into OpenStreetMap.
 Each data point of the transmission network must be set manually and <a href="https://wiki.openstreetmap.org/wiki/Verifiability">verified</a> with official satellite data provided by the OpenStreetMap community.⚠️

+### OpenData Plugin
+The OpenData plugin will allow you to load all kinds of GIS formats directly into JOSM.

+1. Download the `OpenData` plugin for JSOM.
+Go to Edit > Preferences.
+Search for `OpenData`, select it and press OK.
+1. You should now be able to import much more data formats like (csv, xls, ods, kml, kmz, shp, mif) as another hint layer into JOSM.

 ## <div class="tools-header">Open Infrastructure Map - Nighttime Lights and Osmose </div></h2>
 <div style="float: right; margin: 5px 0 20px 20px; width: 350px;">